A Culture of Generosity

 Operating Fund

-A pledge to the Operating Fund isn’t about keeping on the lights – the Operating Fund is what keeps the church ministering to you and to your community on a daily basis.
-And it’s all made possible by you.
-Making a pledge to the Operating Fund or a onetime gift is a decision that will bless the church and beyond.
+Giving to Operating Fund isn’t just about keeping the lights on – the Operating Fund is what keeps the church ministering to you and to your community on a daily basis.
+It’s all made possible by you.
+Make your gifts reoccurring to ensure that the church is able to serve and bless our community and beyond.

 Building Fund

 God has called many friends and members of the church to support this important tool for long-term growth.
-We hope you will pray for the future of your church, and we hope you will consider making a one-time gift or a pledge to the Building Fund.
+We hope you will pray for the future of your church, and we hope you will consider making a gift in order to provide the physical space necessary for the Church's mission.

 Gift of Securities